 Crosswalk buttons worked once, long ago, but technology has largely eliminated the need for a user-operated button system.
 Yet it would have been expensive to replace every single crosswalk button, and so they've remained.
 The next time you see someone jamming on the crosswalk button trying to change the signal, you can smile to yourself with the knowledge that they are under the delusion of a placebo effect, and are just wasting their energy.

 What other buttons do you use every day, unaware that they're not functional?
-From elevator close buttons to "save" buttons online, you'd be surprised just how many buttons you regularly push that exist simply to soothe you into thinking you're accomplishing something.
+From elevator close buttons to those on a thermostat, you'd be surprised just how many buttons you regularly push that exist simply to soothe you into thinking you're accomplishing something.
 They're largely vestigial - too expensive to do away with, and everyone is expecting them to be there anyway.
 Read on to discover exactly which buttons are totally useless!

-At least most in elevators since the '90s.
+Close buttons in most elevators have been deactivated since the '90s.
 Some elevators, however, have emergency-activated close buttons, either accessed by a key or by holding the button down for longer than the average user attempts.

 Most of them, anyway.
-In a 2003 survey, 72% of respondents (workers) admitted to installing dummy thermostats.
+In a 2003 survey, 72% of respondents admitted to installing dummy thermostats.
 So maybe it's not your imagination that your office is either freezing or sweltering, despite your boss's insistence that they've adjusted the temperature.
-Most companies have these bogus thermostats just to keep their workers calmer and happier thanks to the illusion of control.
+Most companies have dummy thermostats to keep their workers calmer and happier with the illusion of control.